Norton Front Forks

 extends that the large hole becomes blocked off by the upper bush to start

-becomes blocked by the upper bush and final hydraulic stop is complete.
+blocked by the upper bush and final hydraulic stop is complete.
+THIS IS AN ERROR.

 this is why

-fork is extended enough to start to block off the big hole in the fork
+is extended enough to start to block off the big hole in the fork tube.
+This

-tube.
-This topping out action is also 1.25" short of reaching the smaller
+topping out action is also 1.25" short of reaching the smaller bump stop

-bump stop hole.
-The damper topping out limits the fork to 1.55" less
+hole.
+The damper topping out limits the fork to 1.55" less travel than

-travel than the bushes would otherwise allow.
-The reasons the factory manufactured
+the bushes would otherwise allow.
+The reasons the factory manufactured the

 The need for this extra travel may continue to be controvertial.
 Topping